mopidy/mopidy-local-sqlite/README.rst

 Mopidy-Local-SQLite is a Mopidy_ local library extension that uses an SQLite_ database for keeping track of your local media.
-This extension lets you browse your music collection by artist and album, and provides efficient full-text search capabilities based on SQLite's FTS_ modules.
+This extension lets you browse your music collection by album, artist, composer and performer, and provides full-text search capabilities based on SQLite's FTS_ modules.
 It also notices updates via ``mopidy local scan`` while Mopidy is running, so you can scan your media library periodically from a cron job, for example.

 This extension also features experimental support for extracting and using album art embedded in local media files.
 At this point,